AvalonC/IS6200_CHAIN_group_project/README.md

 ## Steps

-1. before running this application, You are required to initialize the fabric network first.
+1. before running this application, You are required to prepare all the softwares first.
 2. you are required to pull the project in the `~/fabric-samples/asset-transfer-basic/`, then you can run this application.
 3. you are required to initialize the network with the following command:   `./network.sh up createChannel -c mychannel -ca` The command will build a channel, and then create a CA to define the admin.